-Please define all acronyms used in the Agency Background Document.
-Also, please define any technical terms that are used in the document that are not also defined in the "Definition" section of the regulations.
+Define all acronyms used in this form, and any technical terms that are not also defined in the "Definitions" section of the regulation.

 "Category A infectious substance" means an infectious substance in a form capable of causing permanent disability or life-threatening or fatal disease in otherwise healthy humans or animals when exposure to the substance occurs.
 Category A infectious substances are defined by 49 CFR 173.134 of the United States Department of Transportation (USDOT) Hazardous Materials Regulations (HMR).